Garrincha: Style of play

 "In the entire history of football no one made more people happy.
 When he was out there, the pitch was a circus ring, the ball a tamed animal, the match a party invitation.
-Garrincha nurtured his pubic, the ball, and together they created such mischief that people almost died laughing.
+Garrincha nurtured his public, the ball, and together they created such mischief that people almost died laughing.
 He jumped over it, it gambolled around him, hid itself away, skipped off and made him run after it.
 And on the way, his opponents ran into each other."